 As with other comprehensive privacy laws, the CDPA defines "personal data" broadly as "any information that is linked or reasonably linkable to an identified or identifiable natural person."
 Notably, the CDPA does not aim to capture Virginia residents in the employment and B2B context as the CCPA does.
-Instead, under the CDPA a "consumer" is defined as a natural person who is a resident of Virginia "acting only in an individual or household context" and "does not include a natural person acting in a commercial or employment context."
+Instead, under the CDPA a "consumer" is defined as a natural person who is a resident of the Commonwealth "acting only in an individual or household context" and "does not include a natural person acting in a commercial or employment context."

 Similar to the GDPR and the CPRA, the CDPA regulates "sensitive data."
-Sensitive data is defined as a category of personal data that includes:

-- Personal data revealing racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexual orientation, or citizenship or immigration status; - Genetic or biometric data for the purpose of uniquely identifying a natural person;

-- Personal data collected from a known child; or - Precise geolocation data.
+Sensitive data is defined as a category of personal data that includes: (i) personal data revealing racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexual orientation or citizenship or immigration status; (ii) genetic or biometric data for the purpose of uniquely identifying a natural person; (iii) personal data collected from a known child; or (iv) precise geolocation data.
 The protections for sensitive data are discussed further below.